The Perfect Divorce: Summary & Key Insights

 About the Author

-Jeneva Rose is a New York Times bestselling author of several novels, including The Perfect Marriage, One of Us Is Dead, and You Shouldn’t Have Come Here.
-Her work has been translated into more than two dozen languages and optioned for film and television.
-She lives in Wisconsin with her husband, Drew, and her English bulldogs, Winston and Phyllis.
+Jeneva Rose is a New York Times bestselling author known for suspense novels that combine domestic drama, psychological tension, and shocking twists.
+She rose to major prominence with The Perfect Marriage and has continued to build a large international readership with books including One of Us Is Dead and You Shouldn’t Have Come Here.
+Her work has been translated into more than two dozen languages and has been optioned for film and television, reflecting her broad commercial appeal.
+Rose is especially recognized for writing stories about secrets, ambition, betrayal, and the hidden volatility inside seemingly polished relationships.
+She lives in Wisconsin with her husband, Drew, and their English bulldogs, Winston and Phyllis.

 Get This Summary in Your Preferred Format